Assessing Global Oil and Gas Emissions Intensities

 There is No Standard Oil or Gas

-Oil and gas are large and diverse sources of fossil fuel energy.
-They are found in a wide range of regions and have varied chemical makeups.
-An array of technologies is used to extract, process, and ship oils and gases that are then consumed globally.
-Assess and track emissions to see how different oils and gases impact climate change.
+Oil and gas are diverse sources of fossil fuel energy.
+They are found in many different regions and have varied chemical makeups.
+A wide range of technologies is used to extract, process, and ship oils and gases that are then consumed globally.
+Estimate the emissions intensities of different oils and gas through their supply chains to uncover inefficiencies, energy waste, and methane leaks.

 Map